medined/perl-5-by-example/perl_5_by_example/reports.md

 expressions directly in the value line, but it might be harder to maintain because the intent of the expression might not be clear.
 <P>

-<H3><A name="Example: Changing Formats">Example: Changing Formats</A></H3>So
+### Example: Changing Formats

-far, you've seen only how to use a single format statement per report.
+So far, you've seen only how to use a single format statement per report.
 If Perl could handle only one format per report, it wouldn't have much utility as a reporting tool.
 Fortunately, by using the <TT>$~</TT> special variable, you can control which format is used for any given <TT>write()</TT> function call.